ffel/cleanwiki/README.md

 # Next

--	Make `FindByTitle` more idiomatic go.
-Let it return an error.
+-	~~Make `FindByTitle` more idiomatic go.
+Let it return an error.~~

+	A disadvantage of functions that return more than one value is that these cannot be used "in place".
+Code becomes more verbose.

 -	Basic *interface* and / or *infrastructure* implementation for reading and writing notes.